kohler/hotcrp/devel/apidoc/search.md

 # get /search

-> Retrieve search results
+> Fetch search results

-Return IDs, and optionally other fields, of submissions that match a search.
+Return IDs, and optionally other display fields, of submissions that match a search.

 Pass the search query in the `q` parameter.
 The list of matching submission IDs is returned in the `ids` response property, ordered according to the